Registrar

 Student IDs

 You may purchase a student identification card at the time you register for classes.
-If you register for 9 or more credits you will automatically be charged a one time $30 picture ID fee.
+If you register for 9 or more credits you will automatically be charged a one time $30 student ID fee.
 Student ID pictures are taken in the Security Office, Room 333 on the 3rd floor of Presidents Place, 1250 Hancock Street in Quincy Center, and at the Front Desk at the Plymouth Campus.
 This ID card serves as proof of identification on campus and is required to gain access to libraries and some commercial establishments.

-Note: Student ID’s are available Monday-Thursday from 9am-3pm.
+Note: Student ID’s are available Monday-Thursday from 9 a.m. – 3 p.m.

-• Plymouth Campus – Please visit the front desk.
+• Plymouth Campus – Please visit the front desk

 • Quincy Campus – Check in the Welcome Center before going to the third floor Security Office in the Student Lounge.

-Parking Passes
+Parking Pass

 Parking Lot Locations